Growing Greener Grass & Feeling Great About It

 I am a reformed anti-lawn snob.
 Not understanding effective lawn care, I firmly bought into the idea that lawn was a status symbol of the old aristocracy that we imported to the new world to the detriment of our naturally diverse ecosystem.
-To me, perfect grass meant toxic chemicals, excessive irrigation, dirty leaf blowers, and noisy mowers.
+To me, perfect grass meant toxic chemicals, excessive irrigation, noisy leaf blowers and mowers.

 Since I refused to engage in everything but the bare minimum, my lawn was weedy and patchy.
 Over time, I’ve been converting my lawn to cultivated space, and now only have one patch of grass left.